esteboix/RepData_PeerAssessment1/PA1_template.md

 Yes, I know I didn't have to arrange the dataset, but my OCD made me do it.

 Finally we can get the results.
-We've done this before, so I'm going to spare you the explanation, but what I'm going ro do is repeat the first results to easily compare them.
+We've done this before, so I'm going to spare you the explanation, but what I'm going to do is repeat the first results to easily compare them.

 ```r